5.20.1 – Procedure – Special Expenses and Presidential Expense Allowance

 Part 1: Definitions

 Subpart A: Special Expenses.
-Special expenses are extraordinary expenses incurred in connection with work-related responsibilities or official functions not generally supported with public funds or assigned duties of college employees, which are not reimbursable through the regular expense regulations.
+Special expenses are extraordinary expenses incurred in connection with work-related responsibilities or official functions not generally supported with public funds or assigned duties of Lake Superior College (LSC) employees, which are not reimbursable through the regular expense regulations.

 Part 2: Special Expenses